Daanish2003/young-guru-test-backend/README.md

 # 3. Set environment variables
 cp .env.example .env
-# (Update .env with your PostgreSQL DB and SECRET for JWT)
+# (Update .env with your PostgreSQL DB and SECRET for JWT or use docker with docker-compose)

 # 4. Setup and seed the database
 pnpm db:generate